m3dwards/longmynd.org/content/sites/long-mountain.md

   ## Top and Slope Landing.

   Long Mountain has a large slope and top landing area.
 Landing is reasonably easy even for low airtime pilots.
 This is an ideal site to practice your slope landings.
-When it gets stro g you can drift back a long way and land quite safely.
+When it gets strong you can drift back a long way and land quite safely.

   A word of warning, there does seem to be a sink hole close to the gates where the cars are parked.
 If landing here please be careful.

-  There are two natural gulleys just below take off which help channel the wind and thermals up the face.
+  There are two natural gulleys, just below take off which help channel the wind and thermals up the face.
 Depending where you launch from it is not easy to see these gulley's before you are airborne.
 This is where the 'house' lift can usually be found.
-It is also a good idea to use the tops of the gulleys as a reference point to decide to slope land if the lift, has dropped.
-If you fly lower than the tops of the gialley there is a very good chance you will run out of landing options.
+It is also a good idea to use the tops of the gulley's as a reference point to decide to slope land if the lift, has dropped.
+If you fly lower than the tops of the gulley there is a very good chance you will run out of landing options.
 The walk back up from this point is not an easy one so be warned.
 It is best to get on the slope before this happens.

   ![](/img/screenshot-2025-10-06-at-20.54.29.jpeg)